bocciaman/Hugo-site/content/posts/A-Ramadan-Alfred-Workflow.md

         print("Ramadan has not started yet.")
 ```
 ## Conclusion
  I realize that the script is not for everyone but create it definitely brought me joy.
-I won't be offended if you find it useless.
+I won't be offended if you find it useless. finally, you can find the [Alfred Workflow](https://github.com/bocciaman/Alfred-workflows/tree/main) in my GitHub repo.